 BIO

-Alba’s dedication to her craft is reflected in her extensive training.
-She is a graduate of the renowned Sanford Meisner conservatories in New York City, where she studied under esteemed mentors William Esper, Maggie Flanigan, and Terry Knickerbocker.
-She further honed her skills at the Lee Strasberg Theater and Film Institute, studied classical theater with Alec Baldwin at Southampton College, and trained in Shakespeare at both the Will Geer Theatricum Botanicum in Los Angeles and The New School in New York, establishing a solid foundation in both classical and contemporary performance.
+Her dedication to craft is reflected in her extensive training.
+She is a graduate of the esteemed Sanford Meisner conservatories in New York City, where she studied under renowned mentors William Esper, Maggie Flanigan, and Terry Knickerbocker.
+She further honed her skills at the Lee Strasberg Theater and Film Institute, trained in classical theater with Alec Baldwin at Southampton College, and studied Shakespeare at both the Will Geer Theatricum Botanicum in Los Angeles and The New School in New York, grounding her artistry in both classical and contemporary performance techniques.

 The New York Times interview